|Daniel Hudson Burnham (1846-1912)|

-Burnham also took steps to ensure that their employees were happy: he installed a gym in the office, gave fencing lessons and let employees play handball at lunch time.
-Root, a pianist and organist, gave piano recitals in the office on a rented piano.
+Burnham also took steps to ensure that their employees were happy: he installed a gym in the office, gave fencing lessons, and let employees play handball at lunchtime.
+Root, a pianist, and organist gave piano recitals in the office on a rented piano.
 Paul Starrett, who joined the office in 1888, said:

 "The office was full of a rush of work, but the spirit of the place was delightfully free and easy and human in comparison to other offices I had worked in."Although the firm was extremely successful, there were several notable setbacks.
 One of their designs, the Grannis Block, 21-29 N. Dearborn Street, in which their office was located, burned down on February 19, 1885.
-The building was seven stories high with one basement, on spread foundations.
+The building was seven stories high, with one basement on spread foundations.
 It had a red brick and red terra cotta front, with wood floor construction.
 The cast-iron columns were fireproofed with 21 inches of terra cotta.
 H.M.
 Kinsley restaurant was in the basement.
 It was totally destroyed, causing a loss of $185,000.
 The occupants lost, in furniture and effects, $50,000, making a total loss of $235,000.
-Upon this there is an insurance of about $200,000.
+Upon this, there is an insurance of about $200,000.

 |Illustration of the Portland and Grannis buildings, 1886.|

-Arrow pointing to the Grannis building.
+An arrow pointing to the Grannis building.

 "I thought I detected the odor of smoke and called to the engineer to investigate.
 I walked into our main rooms to investigate, but no smoke could be found there.
 I arrived at the conclusion that the flames were under the floor of my private office; and after ordering everything thrown into the vaults, I stepped out to talk to the elevator-boy.
 It was then that positive evidence of fire was revealed.
 A half-dozen sparks flew out of the shaft-ventilator and were drawn down into the elevator hatchway.
 It was then that the automatic fire-alarm in the attic sounded and brought the fire patrol to the scene."It was necessary to move to the top floor of The Rookery, another of their designs.